clipo/network-drift/README.md

 Dunnell, R.C., 1971.
 Systematics in prehistory.
 Free Press, New York.

 Fisher, R.A., 1923.
 XXI.—On the Dominance Ratio.
 Proceedings of the Royal Society of Edinburgh 42, 321–341. https://doi.org/10.1017/S0370164600023993

+Kimura, M., Ohta, T., 1969.
+The Average Number of Generations until Fixation of a Mutant Gene in a Finite Population.
+Genetics 61, 763–771.

 Martins, A.B., Aguiar, M.A.M. de, Bar-Yam, Y., 2013.
 Evolution and stability of ring species.
 PNAS 110, 5080–5084. https://doi.org/10.1073/pnas.1217034110